Uxtron-team/Uxtron-bot-docs/docs/features_usage/moderation.md

 > The dashboard is WIP (Work In Progress).

 ### Using each command's own configuration command
 If you can find the specific configuration command for a command, here's how to use it.

-If you can't use the `/cmdconfig` command [/cmdconfig usage info](###/cmdconfig)
+> WIP

 ### /cmdconfig
 To configure commands using `cmdconfig`, you simply run the command `/cmdconfig` (note that 'cmdconfig' requires **manage server** permissions) and select the feature you want to configure.